 About half a mile down the road a police officer was stood in the road and gesturing to me to pull in to the lay-by where his colleague was armed with a clipboard.
 I thought they were going to nick me for speeding, though I had been careful not to, or maybe they knew I'd imagined driving across the top of a pack of cyclists back down the road, which would make it a hate crime.
 Thankfully it was just a routine check to do with driver awareness and they just asked for my driving license details which they use for statistics.
 It was all very amicable and I shall maintain that stance unless we arrive home and find something formal lying on the doormat for me.

-too far further down the road we arrived at the public car park here above Campo de Criptana (GPS: N39.410906° W3.122313°).
+too far down the road we arrived at the public car park here above Campo de Criptana (GPS: N39.410906° W3.122313°).
 We'd come to look at windmills as we are now deep in to Don Quixote country.
-In fact there was a statue to the author
+In fact there was a statue to the author of the

 So a bit about Campo de Criptana: